 Yes, all that time you spend on social media could actually help you land jobs.
 Beyond letting you showcase your writing for other clients, Twitter helps you find blogging opportunities in a few different ways:

 - Search for blogging jobs: Simply type “blogging job” or “write for us” into the search box.
-When I did, I found several advertised blogging opportunities, like this one:

 - Check hashtags: Clicking on hashtags like #blogging, #bloggingjobs and #writinggigs can help you find newly posted jobs.
 Many of these opportunities come from Craigslist, though, so do your due diligence before applying and look for gigs where you work directly with the client, rather than applying to an anonymous “content company.”